 Bermuda care and maintenance

-- Watering – Water 1″ per week, including rainfall.
-Over or under watering, and watering at the wrong time of day, can harm your lawn.
-Watering provides the best benefit in the morning when the grass is already wet with dew.
+Water 1″ per week, including rainfall.
+Over or under watering and watering at the wrong time of day can harm your lawn.
+Water in the morning before the dew dries to keep your lawn healthy.

-- De-thatching – It’s important to periodically remove the dead thatch underneath the surface to deter pests and diseases.
+It’s important to periodically remove the brown thatch at the soil surface to deter pests and diseases.

-- Fertilizing – Apply Nitrogen fertilizer twice a year, May through August, and test your lawn every other year to detect nutrient deficiencies and maintain balanced soil.
+Apply nitrogen fertilizer twice a year, May through August, and test your lawn every other year to detect nutrient deficiencies and maintain balanced soil.